Supporting Transgender Clients Part 1

 Tranny, shemale, he/she, transgendered, transgenderism, fake woman or man: just … don’t.

-Want more?
+Ready for more?
 Part 2 is here.